African People's Socialist Party: 1980s

-1990's
+1990s

 In the 1990s, tensions were high between the police in St. Petersburg, Florida and the Uhuru Movement.
 Members of the Uhuru Movement frequently protested against the police's treatment of African Americans, usually after the murders of African Americans by police.
 On October 25, 1996, riots in St. Petersburg, Florida erupted after a White police officer shot and killed a young, unarmed Black man driving a stolen car.
 Cars and buildings were torched and rocks were tossed at the police officers at the scene of the shooting.
 At least 20 protesters were arrested.
 The next day, a large group of Uhuru members went back to the scene and called for the release of the arrested protesters.
 Most of the protests organized by Uhuru remained peaceful.
 Sobukwe Bambaata, one of the Uhuru members, stated that the rioting would have never occurred "if the police did not come into our community and treat us like dogs".

-In the mid-1990s, APSP and Uhuru moved back to St. Petersburg, Florida.
+In the mid-1990s, APSP and the Uhuru House moved back to St. Petersburg, Florida.

-2000's
+2000s

 In 2004, Uhuru chairman Omali Yeshitela tore down a Halloween display in St. Petersburg, Florida, which depicted "a stuffed figure hung by the neck on a homemade gallows".
 Subsequent opinions and letters to the St. Petersburg Times criticized both the Uhuru Movement and Yeshitela's conduct.

-In 2008, Uhuru received national attention during the 2008 Presidential campaign season when an Uhuru member interrupted Barack Obama at a town hall meeting in St. Petersburg and asked the candidate "What about the black community?", alleging that he was not speaking out for Africans on issues such as police brutality, high unemployment, predatory lending, and Hurricane Katrina.
+In 2008, Uhuru received national attention during when Uhuru member Diop Olugbala interrupted presidential candidate Barack Obama at a town hall in St. Petersburg to ask him "What about the black community?"
+Olugbala argued that Obama was not speaking out for Africans on issues such as police brutality, high unemployment, predatory lending, and Hurricane Katrina.

 In 2009, the Anti-Defamation League criticized Uhuru's demonstrations on January 3, 2009, as anti-Israel and anti-Zionist.

 In 2009, the International People's Democratic Uhuru Movement (InPDUM) organized a march in support of Lovelle Mixon and against the Oakland Police Department.
-Mixon, an Oakland, California, resident, who had killed four Oakland police officers and died during a shootout after a traffic stop, coincidentally just blocks away from the local Uhuru headquarters.
+Mixon was an Oakland, California resident who had killed four Oakland police officers and died during a shootout after a traffic stop, coincidentally just blocks away from the local Uhuru headquarters.

-2010's
+2010s

 In 2015, at the Johannes Gutenberg University in Mainz, Germany, the General Students' Committee (AStA) broke apart in April 2015 as a consequence of internal dispute over purported antisemitism after having organized an information event about the Uhuru Movement on JGU campus in January.
 The AStA distanced itself both from the Uhuru Movement, African People's Socialist Party and its leader Omali Yeshitela stating that "the struggle against racism and the consequences of colonialism should not blind us to other reactionary ideologies" and regretted providing a platform to the movement.